 More Strategic Decision-Making and Financial Planning

 Doing business in the global economy has made Big Data an essential resource for competitively-minded businesses.
-Procurement tools help companies organise, filter, and analyse the vast amounts of information flowing through their daily operations to harvest valuable insights.
+Procurement tools help companies organize, filter, and analyze the vast amounts of information flowing through their daily operations to harvest valuable insights.

-- Role-appropriate, mobile-friendly access to spend data makes it easier for procurement professionals to collaborate with other stakeholders inside and outside their organisations.
+- Role-appropriate, mobile-friendly access to spend data makes it easier for procurement professionals to collaborate with other stakeholders inside and outside their organizations.

 - Complete and transparent spend data can be accessed from dashboards on demand to create reports, forecasts, budgets and more.

 - Strategic planning is simplified and easier to manage using data analytics to process past spend, performance, and compliance data to predict future trends, spending needs, cash flow requirements, etc.

 - Data analysis can reveal actionable insights, including opportunities to develop new products, pursue new markets, and collaborate with suppliers on shared projects.

 Centering Procurement as a Value Center for Your Organization

 Whether you produce or resell physical goods, provide essential services, or sell software solutions of your own, your company needs to spend money to make money.
 Procurement (together with its partner, accounts payable) touches every part of a business, from the smallest mom-and-pop shop to the biggest global conglomerate.
 And one of the biggest, most intriguing benefits of eProcurement is that the improvements it offers are not limited to the procurement function.

 Traditionally, procurement was limited to maximizing cost reductions while maximizing return on investment, but modern eProcurement systems make it possible for companies to recontextualize procurement as a source of value through organizational optimization.